ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 ## New and Changed Feats

 In Listonomicon, all classes earn a feat at a rate of one per 3 levels.
 Fighters and Rogues earn an additional feat at level 11.
-So all classes get a feat at 3, 6, 9, 12, 15, and 18; Fighters and Rogues get a feat at 3, 6, 9, **11**, 12, 15, and 18.
+So all classes get a feat at 3, 6, 9, 12, 15, and 18; Fighters, Mesmerists, and Rogues get a feat at 3, 6, 9, **11**, 12, 15, and 18.

 The [Arcanist Feat](https://www.nexusmods.com/baldursgate3/mods/1087) allows you to gain +1 INT, gain expertise in Arcana, and learn any level 1 spell which can be casted once per short rest.
 Consider how various level 1 spells (such as Shield of Faith) have been rebalanced.
 That's basically a free +2 AC for anyone who would not otherwise have access to the spell, such as an Eldritch Knight.
 Clerics or Monks may want to use it for access to Shillelagh.